 At the end of the practicum period, students will be able to:

 NOTE: The foregoing are high-level learning outcomes that are applicable to all Forensics B.Tech. students.
 As noted below, the nature, scope, and extent of the work to be performed by each student are to be agreed upon in advance by the student and the organization involved, documented, and approved in advance by the faculty coordinator.
 This agreement, which will be signed by the student, the program coordinator, and the organization’s representative, will document, for the student’s particular work assignment:

 All of the terms embodied in this agreement must be fulfilled by the student in order to complete the work period successfully.

 FSCT 0000 is offered as a part of the following programs:

-Interested in being notified about future offerings of FSCT 0000 - Practicum Placement Course?
+Interested in being notified about future offerings of FSCT 0000 - Workplace Education Course?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.